-Table 72: ACL Information Commands
+Table 63: ACL Information Commands

-Command Function Mode clear access-list hardware counters Clears hit counter for rules in all ACLs, or in a specified ACL.
-PE show access-group Shows the ACLs assigned to each port PE show access-list Show all ACLs and associated rules PE clear access-list This command clears the hit counter for the rules in all ACLs, or for the rules in a hardware counters specified ACL.
+Command Function Mode clear access-list hardware counters Clears hit counter for all packets or for packets matching specified criteria.
+PE show access-group Shows the ACLs assigned to each port PE show access-list Show all ACLs and associated rules PE clear access-list This command clears the hit counter for all packets or for packets matching the hardware counters specified criteria. the rules in all ACLs, or for the rules in a specified ACL.